EIU City Data has office & residential rent prices for major cities around the world.

 The Mortgage Bankers Association provides data on applications, originations, and delinquencies.

 Corelogic.
 Princeton has nationwide tax, deed, and mortgage data for the United States.
 Data is restricted.
 Tax data is typically available back to 2005.
-The oldest foreclosure data is from 1948 but largely 2001+.
+Loan Level Market Analytics (LLMA) dataset includes origination and performance data on roughly 65% of active residential mortgages.
+This data is provided through a consortium of mortgage servicers that CoreLogic has built through the years and the data goes back to the 1990’s.
 Dates of deeds vary greatly by county but becomes robust in the mid 2000s.
 Contact Bobray Bordelon for information.

 Also see the HMDA and HUD data (left side of page).